Homeopathy

 Before taking a dose, each time succuss the remedy solution bottle; that is, hit the bottle against the palm of your hand or a book as directed (2-10 times).
 This will increase the potency of the dose slightly each time.
 The number of succussions and the amount you take is a way of controlling the effectiveness of the remedy.

-Take one teaspoon (or more as directed) from the remedy solution bottle and put it into approximately 4 oz. of water (or more as directed), this is your Dosage Cup .
-I use the 5 oz Dixie cups, filled approximately one inch from the top with distilled, filtered or spring water.
-Stir with a spoon , preferably a disposable one which you use for this remedy, not for food or other remedies.
+Take one teaspoon (or more as directed) from the remedy solution bottle and put it into approximately 4 oz. of distilled, filtered or spring water (or more as directed).
+This is your Dosage Cup.
+I use the 5 oz Dixie cups, filled approximately to one inch from the top.
+Stir with a spoon, preferably a disposable one, which you use for this remedy (not for food or other remedies).

-Take one teaspoon (or more as directed) from the Dosage Cup as your dose .
+Take one teaspoon (or more as directed) from the Dosage Cup as your dose.
 Discard the rest of the water in the cup (it is great for your plants!).
-Repeat the whole process for each dose you are directed to take .
-No food or drink 15 minutes before and after taking the remedy.
+Repeat the whole process for each dose you are directed to take.
+No food or drink (or brushing teeth) for 15 minutes before and after taking the remedy.